checkmobi/checkmobi-php/README.md

 checkmobi-php
 =================

+# Updating from 1.1

+Starting from version 1.2 the API changed as follow:

+- All requests will return a response of `CheckMobiResponse` type instead of an array.
+- `CheckMobiRest` constructor now receives as a second parameter an array of additional options.

 # Requirements

 In order to use the library you need to have available one of `CURL` extension or `HTTP_Request2`: